Reverse Culture Shock: You Can't Go Home Again

 3. Clothing Change

-In anticipation of the climate change, I wore a jacket after I arrived in Wisconsin.
+In anticipation of climate change, I wore a jacket after I arrived in Wisconsin.
 It seemed strange wearing a sweater, jacket, and shoes after being accustomed to short-sleeve shirts, shorts, and sandals to move about in Bangkok.

 4. Density of Population

-It really seemed strange not seeing so many people packed into one geographical area.
+It seemed strange not seeing so many people packed into one geographical area.
 The Bangkok metropolitan area where I live has 10-15 million people.
-My sister, on the other hand, lives on a farm about five miles from a small city having a population of 40,000 at the most.
+My sister, on the other hand, lives on a farm about two miles from a small city having a population of 40,000 at the most.

 5. Different Food